balena-os/meta-balena/contributing-device-support.md

 ## Building

-See the [meta-resin Readme](https://github.com/resin-os/meta-resin/blob/master/README.md) on how to build the new resinOS image after setting up the new board package as definted above.
+See the [meta-resin Readme](https://github.com/resin-os/meta-resin/blob/master/README.md) on how to build the new resinOS image after setting up the new board package as defined above.

 ## Troubleshooting